 Object References

-References in Java is an abstract handle.
-This means, it points to a memory address in heap but the JVM ensures that the internal details aren't exposed.
-There is no way we can get the actual address.
+A reference in Java is an abstract handle.
+It points to a memory address in the heap.
+The JVM hides the inner details though.
+You can't get the actual address.

-But all of these have the same abstract implementation.
-We can't get the internal reference details.
+Still, all of them share the same abstract design.
+You can't get the inner reference details.

 Reference Variable to Memory Address

-- Old JVM versions - in between table has the link to direct memory address.
-Every reference variable has an entry in the table.
+- Old JVM versions - an in-between table holds the link to the direct memory address.
+Every reference variable has an entry in this table.

-- Compressed Ordinary Object Pointers (Compressed OOPS) - The references hold the actual address.
-But the address is an offset from the start of the heap address space.
-This avoids using 64 bit address pointers.
+- Compressed Ordinary Object Pointers (Compressed OOPS) - The reference holds the actual address.
+But it's an offset from the start of the heap.
+This avoids 64 bit address pointers.

-- Direct Pointer - References to the direct address in the heap.
+- Direct Pointer - The reference points to the direct address in the heap.

 Passing Reference in Methods